ruby/ruby/doc/yjit/yjit.md

 - `yjit.h`: C definitions YJIT exposes to the rest of the CRuby
 - `yjit.rb`: `YJIT` Ruby module that is exposed to Ruby
 - `misc/test_yjit_asm.sh`: script to compile and run the in-memory assembler tests
-- `tool/ruby_vm/views/vm.inc.erb`: template instruction handler used to hook into the interpreter

 The core of CRuby's interpreter logic is found in:
 - `insns.def`: defines Ruby's bytecode instructions (gets compiled into `vm.inc`)